Water cooling: Power electronics and transmitters

 Since approximately 1930 it is common to use water cooling for tubes of powerful transmitters.
-As these devices uses high operation voltages (around 10 kV), the use of deionized water is required and it has to be carefully controlled.
+As these devices use high operation voltages (around 10 kV), the use of deionized water is required and it has to be carefully controlled.

-Modern solid-state transmitters can be built so that even high power transmitters do not require water cooling.
-Water cooling is however also sometimes used for thyristors of HVDC valves, for which also the use of deionized water is required.
+Modern solid-state transmitters can be built so that even high-power transmitters do not require water cooling.
+Water cooling is however also sometimes used for thyristors of HVDC valves, for which the use of deionized water is required.

 Liquid cooling maintenance

 Liquid cooling techniques are increasingly being used for the thermal management of electronic components.
 This type of cooling is a solution to ensure the optimisation of energy efficiency while simultaneously minimising noise and space requirements.
-Especially useful in supercomputers or Data Centers as maintenance of the racks is quick and easy.
-After disassembly of the rack, advanced technology quick release couplings eliminate spillage for the safety of operators and protects the integrity of fluids (no impurities in the circuits).
-These couplings are also capable of being locked (Panel mounted?) to allow blind connection in difficult to access areas.
+Especially useful in supercomputers or Data Centers because maintenance of the racks is quick and easy.
+After disassembly of the rack, advanced-technology quick-release couplings eliminate spillage for the safety of operators and protect the integrity of fluids (no impurities in the circuits).
+These couplings are also capable of being locked (Panel mounted?) to allow blind connection in difficult-to-access areas.
 It is important in electronics technology to analyse the connection systems to ensure: